kevingechen/CSAPP-Labs/01-Data-Lab/README.md

 Students use the following three tools to check their work.
 Instructors use the same tools to assign grades.

-1. dlc: A "data lab compiler" that checks each function in bits.c for compliance with the coding guidelines, checking that the students use less than the maximum number of operators, that they use only straight-line code, and that they use only legal operators.
+1. `dlc`: A "data lab compiler" that checks each function in bits.c for compliance with the coding guidelines, checking that the students use less than the maximum number of operators, that they use only straight-line code, and that they use only legal operators.
 The sources and a Linux binary are included with the lab.

-2. btest: A test harness that checks the functions in bits.c for correctness.
+2. `btest`: A test harness that checks the functions in bits.c for correctness.
 This tool has been significantly improved, now checking wide swaths around the edge cases for integers and floating point representations such as 0, Tmin, denorm-norm boundary, and inf.

-3. driver.pl: A autograding driver program that uses dlc and btest to check each test function in bits.c for correctness and adherence to the coding guidelines
+3. `driver.pl`: A autograding driver program that uses dlc and btest to check each test function in bits.c for correctness and adherence to the coding guidelines